-Orthopedic surgeons specializing in treatment of the foot and ankle are used to treating big toe pain.
+Orthopedic surgeons specializing in foot and ankle pain are used to treating big toe pain.
 No, we are not necessarily talking about stubbing your toe on the bedpost.
 Editor’s note: We acknowledge that stubbing your big toe is no fun.
 We are referring to big toe pain caused by an underlying condition or injury.

 Causes for worsening big toe pain are plentiful and probably a good place for us to begin.
 We asked one of our favorite foot and ankle experts here at Elite, Hannah Cloutier, PA-C, what could be the cause of your big toe pain.